TEESDAAL/deap-tree-visualizer/README.md

 If these defaults don't work for you, you can use `TreeDrawer().clear_defaults()` and then register all new draw functions.

 ## Notes
-To try an minimise syntax in the register function, if the predicate raises an exception it is assumed to be false.
+To try and minimise syntax in the register function, if the predicate raises an exception it is assumed to be false.
 This means that you can write:
 ```python
 TreeDrawer().register_draw_function(
     lambda tree: math.sqrt(tree.value).is_integer(),